Beneficial Nominee Can Claim Life Insurance Proceeds Over Legal Heirs

 In insurance law, a nominee is the person or entity chosen by a policyholder to receive the policy’s proceeds upon the insured’s death.
-Unlike in banking law, insurance nominations carry specific distinctions regarding ownership and distribution.
+Unlike in banking law, insurance nominee has the right to own the amount he receives under the life insurance law.

 Nominee v.
 Legal Heir

-Historically, a nominee was viewed merely as a trustee or “collector.”
-Their role was to receive the funds from the insurer and distribute them to the rightful legal heirs (such as a spouse, children, or parents) according to succession laws.
+Historically, a nominee was viewed merely as a trustee or “collector” of the money of the deceased person.
+A nominee’s role was to receive the funds from the insurer and distribute them to the rightful legal heirs, such as a spouse, children, or parents, according to succession laws.

 The Rise of the “Beneficial Nominee”